Working with Your Healthcare Provider

 The suggestions below are based on publications by the Agency of Healthcare Research and Quality and The Joint Commission.
 Note that these are general guidelines for anyone and are not specific to people with ILD.

-- Come to your visits prepared.
-You may find it helpful to write down questions in between appointments, and bring the list of questions with you.
-Since time with your healthcare provider is always limited, this will help you make the most of it; also, write down a list of any medicines (and the doses) you are currently taking
+- Go to your visits prepared.
+You may find it helpful to write down questions between appointments, and take the list of questions with you.
+Because time with your healthcare provider is always limited, this will help you make the most of it; also, write down a list of any medicines (and the doses) you are currently taking

-- Bring a notepad.
-You may find that at some of your appointments, you’ll be given what seems like an overwhelming amount of information.
+- Take a notepad.
+You may find that at some of your appointments you’ll be given what seems like an overwhelming amount of information.
 It’s OK for you to take notes to help you follow important instructions and information in the future

 - Don’t be afraid to ask questions.
-If you do not understand something about your disease, or instructions you have just been given, don’t hesitate to ask your healthcare provider to explain it further.
+If you do not understand something about your disease, or instructions you have just been given, don’t hesitate to ask your healthcare provider or other healthcare provider to explain it further.
 Asking questions and sharing information may help improve the quality of the care you get

 - Follow up with your healthcare provider.
 If you need further explanation about your condition or instructions for care once you get home, talk with your healthcare provider.
 Also, ask about the results of any tests your healthcare provider may have performed and any next steps you need to take.
 Always call your healthcare provider if your symptoms get worse